Healthy Homes Assessment Paparangi

 Draught Stopping Paparangi

-If you can feel external air getting in, or see a clear draught from a hole or gap or crack, then it is most likely a gap or an opening that needs sealing in any way.
-Large gaps and cracks should be stopped permanently.
-Cracks that are greater than 3mm and let air into or out of the house require the sealing.
-For instance, if an open fireplace is not in use, it can cause draughts and must be sealed off.
-Property managers and landlords are accountable for ensuring that such draughts are squelched as far as possible.
+If you can feel external air entering or the air is clear out of a hole or gap or crack, then it’s likely to be a gap or hole that needs sealing in somehow.
+Large gaps and cracks should be fixed permanently.
+The gaps that exceed 3mm that allow air in or out from the house need sealing.
+In the case of an open fireplace isn’t used it can cause draughts and should be blocked from.
+Property managers and landlords are responsible for ensuring that draughts from the fireplace are removed as far as possible.

-There is no need to cover up holes or gaps in the construction.
-For example, tiny gaps around windows and doors might be necessary to allow movement of the building when the home gets warmer and cooler, to allow them to be shut and opened, rather instead of being stuck.
-We will check the windows and doors in your Healthy Homes assessment of your rental property.
+You don’t need to block holes or gaps which are part of the construction.
+For example, tiny gaps around windows and doors could be required to allow for the movement of the building when the home is heated and cools so that they can still be closed and opened instead of instead of being stuck.
+We will check all doors and windows during your Healthy Homes assessment of your rental property.

 draught stopping building inspections